Taofeek-ATom/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current including hidden files
+display cuureent list with ids and hidden files